ninadepina/nerd/articles/web_scraping.md

 ## The Quest for Data

-Recently, [our team](https://github.com/ChrisvanHvA/Appclusive) found ourselves in a situation where we needed content for our application ('Appclusive', app for designers/developers to incorporate accessibility into their project) but had received the API link much later than anticipated.
+Recently, [our team](https://github.com/ChrisvanHvA/Appclusive) found ourselves in a situation where we needed content for our application ("Appclusive", app for designers/developers to incorporate accessibility into their project) but had received the API link much later than anticipated.
 To overcome this hurdle, we took matters into our own hands.
 After some searching, we stumbled upon a website that had conveniently rewritten the Web Content Accessibility Guidelines (WCAG) into a more user-friendly format.
 Eager to acquire this valuable content, I decided to scrape the website.

 ## Getting Started with Web Scraping